Research

 Inhibition of Protein-Protein Interactions

 The structural complexity of many natural products sets them apart from common synthetic drugs, allowing them to access a biological target space that lies beyond the enzyme active sites and receptors targeted by conventional small molecule drugs.
-Naturally occuring cyclic peptides, in particular, exhibit a range of biological activities whose diversity is reflected in their rich structural variety.
+Naturally occurring cyclic peptides, in particular, exhibit a range of biological activities whose diversity is reflected in their rich structural variety.
 Many of these compounds penetrate cells by passive diffusion and some, like cyclosporine A, are clinically used, orally bioavailable drugs.
 These natural products tend to have molecular weights and polar group counts that put them outside the norm based on classic predictors of “drug-likeness”.
 Because of their size and complexity, cyclic peptides can show greater specificity and potency for biological targets compared to smaller acyclic compounds, and they may provide useful scaffolds for modulating more challenging biological targets such as protein-protein interactions and allosteric binding sites.
 Our research focuses on cyclic peptide natural products from a structural perspective, in the hope of uncovering trends that might account for their unexpected pharmacokinetic behavior.